danielkrupinski/OneByteLdr/README.md

 ```

 ## Thread creation detection
-Many dll injectors (both LoadLibrary and Manual Mapping) create thread in target process to load dll or perform initialization.
-This is what CS:GO devs target in addition to LoadLibrary detection.
+Many Manual Mapping dll injectors create thread in target process to load dll or perform initialization.
+This is what CS:GO devs target in addition to LoadLibrary detection. **Thread detection doesn't affect LoadLibrary injectors**.

 `DllMain` function of `client.dll` contains code that calls **NtQueryInformationThread** function from `ntdll.dll` to get **start address of current thread**: